tira-io/tira/CONTRIBUTING.md

 4. **Make sure you do NOT leak any confidential data (e.g., API Keys or Secrets) on accident!**

 ## Reporting Vulnerabilities
-Vulnerabilities should not publicly be disclosed until they are fixed.
-Please have a look at our [Security Policy](SECURITY.md) for more information.
+Vulnerabilities should not be publicly disclosed until they are fixed.
+Please take a look at our [Security Policy](SECURITY.md) for more information.

 ## Suggesting Enhancements and new Features